Because Life is Better When You’re All Together in the 2020 Toyota Highlander

-In the spots created by Saatchi & Saatchi and directed by Dante Ariola, “Rocket,” features a diverse group of daring and determined young girls on an inspiring mission in their Highlander Hybrid.
-“Knights” highlights a group that goes above and beyond for their friend on his wedding day by giving the couple something unforgettable.
+In the spot created by Saatchi & Saatchi and directed by Dante Ariola, “Rocket,” features a diverse group of daring and determined young girls on an inspiring mission in their Highlander Hybrid.

-The fully-integrated “GO HIGHLANDER” campaign extends across linear TV, in-cinema, digital video, digital content, imedia, social media, audio, print, and out-of-home.
-High-profile prime and sports programming includes NBA Playoffs, ABC, CBS This Morning, ESPN Deportes, Discovery en Español, BET, Telemundo, and more.
-Digital content/video includes partners such as BuzzFeed’s “Worth It” Series, Condé Nast Traveler, Bon Appétit, Amazon, CNN, Hulu and Hulu Latino, YouTube, OWN, ESPN, Condé Nast, Stage13’s Family Style, People en Español + Hola Film Festival, Bleacher Report with Steve Nash, PopSugar, UPROXX, WaCow media, and more.
-Print includes Entertainment Weekly, Sports Illustrated, Wired, Essence, and Parents Latina, among others.
-Social includes Facebook, Instagram, Pinterest, Twitter, Snapchat, and Reddit.
-Additionally, spots will air within select movie titles in theaters nationwide.
+The fully-integrated “GO HIGHLANDER” campaign extends across linear TV, digital video, digital content, imedia, social media, audio, and out-of-home.
+High-profile prime and sports programming includes NBA Playoffs, CBS This Morning, NASCAR, NFL, Discovery en Español, BET, Telemundo and more.
+Digital content/video includes partners such as BuzzFeed’s “Worth It” Series, Amazon, Hulu and Hulu Latino, YouTube, OWN, People en Español + Hola Film Festival, and more.
+Social includes Facebook and Instagram.

 For credits, please click here.